OC Functional Nutritionist

 6. Get Enough Sleep

 Adequate sleep is crucial for overall health, including gut health.
-Make sure you get 7-9 hours of quality sleep each night to support the body’s healing processes.
-This is a quality brand of melatonin that can aid in getting a good night’s sleep.
+Make sure you get 7–9 hours of quality sleep each night to support the body's healing processes.

 Best Probiotic for Leaky Gut